TAMUNA-CHKOIDZE/django-user-profile/README.md

   information.
 * User-generated content is managed through a `Post` model linked to the profiles, allowing users to share posts with images and captions.
+* Soft delete is implemented for posts to prevent permanent data loss.
 * Make sure to add profile images and cover photos in the admin panel or extend the registration flow accordingly.

 ---